vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/models/README.md

     // run some validation on the new user we just created var errors = newUser.validate();

-    console.log('Is User valid?', errors.isValid()); //returns 'false' as there were validation errors console.log('All Errors:', errors.items); //returns the array of all errors found on this model instance
+    console.log('Is User valid?', errors.isValid()); // returns 'false' as there were validation errors console.log('All Errors:', errors.items); // returns the array of all errors found on this model instance

-    console.log('Age Errors:', errors.getByField('age')); //returns the errors for the age field
+    console.log('Age Errors:', errors.getByField('age')); // returns the errors for the age field

 The key function here is `validate()`, which runs all of the configured validations and returns an [Errors](#/api/Ext.data.Errors) object.
 This simple object is just a collection of any errors that were found, plus some convenience methods such as `isValid()`, which returns true if there were no errors on any field, and `getByField()`, which returns all errors for a given field.